 It’s Cheap.
 It’s Easy.
 But it’s Just Not Enough.

 Your group policy may provide enough coverage for you at a reasonable price.
 Many do.
 But there may be restrictions and limits to the coverage that negatively affect you later, such as:

 - Limits on coverage – Some policies limit the amount of coverage you can take out.
 This is because the guaranteed issue design of the policy (no one is declined).
 It’s often based on some multiple of your income.
 If you want more, you’ll usually have to go outside the company’s policy.

 - Restrictions on benefits – Many group life policies do not include additional benefits such as accelerated death, disability waiver or child term riders.

 - You have little control – If your employer reduces the benefits or drops the group policy entirely, you could be left with no life insurance.

 - Terminations or layoffs – Let’s face it, these things happen despite how strongly we believe in our relationship with our employer.
 It’s business and sometimes that means letting good people go.
 Even if it leaves them with no life insurance.

 If your only form of life insurance protection is through your company’s policy, you’re not alone.
 Four of every ten married couples who have life insurance only have group coverage, according to LIFE Happens.org.
 But it’s absolutely, without a doubt, better than having no coverage at all.

 Take the time now to find out what options you have with your group coverage.
-You may find that it offers portability and/or conversion.
+You may find that it offers portability and conversion.
 If so, ask how much it would cost you to take it if you leave.
-Or you may realize you need something else, like your own personal term life policy.
+Or you may realize you need something else, like a personal term life policy.
 Compare costs and see which option saves you the most money and provides peace of mind.